johchai/the-zoo-of-lies/README.md

 wrangler deploy
 ```

-We have bind a KV namespace to the worker in `wrangler.toml`:
+We have to bind a KV namespace to the worker in `wrangler.toml` file to read our content.

-There is "id" and "preview_id" for the KV namespace.
-The "id" is used for production and the "preview_id" is used for preview environments.
-To see them in the development, use `wrangler dev --remote` command.
-Deployment should use the "id" for production.

 ```toml
 kv_namespaces = [